baovuvu/tnt-assessment/README.md

 - Implement story 2 first because this is the bottleneck
 - Use CompletableFuture to queue requests: seems like a workable option
 - Use abstract classes instead of interfaces to simplify code: i find it easier to work (testing, debugging) with abstracts
-- When the cap is met, send all, in stead of only 5, requests in the queue to the back-end service: this better meet our goal (not overloading the API) and makes the code a lot simplerer
+- When the cap is met, send all, instead of only 5, requests in the queue to the back-end service: this better meet our goal (not overloading the API) and makes the code a lot simpler